- Disability Resource Center

 - Frequently Asked Questions by Faculty about Students' Disability Accommodations

 - Universal Design for Learning

-- Resources for Accessible Teaching from NIU Faculty Development and Instructional Design Center
+- Resources for Accessible Teaching from NIU Center for Innovative Teaching and Learning

 - Center for Universal Design in Education at the University of Washington